jaimaheshwari1706/Portfolio/README.md

 # Jai Maheshwari - Personal Portfolio

-A modern, responsive portfolio website built with Angular 20, Node.js, and Tailwind CSS.
+A modern, responsive portfolio website built with Angular 20 and Tailwind CSS.

 ## 🚀 Features

 - **Modern Design**: Dark theme with smooth animations and gradients
 - **Responsive**: Mobile-first design that works on all devices
 - **Fast Performance**: Built with Angular 20 and optimized for speed
-- **Contact Form**: Working contact form with email integration
+- **Contact Form**: Contact form for inquiries
 - **SEO Friendly**: Proper meta tags and semantic HTML

 ## 🛠️ Tech Stack